What to do at the gym

 What can you do at the gym?

-Under the new regulations, when you visit a Better centre, you’ll be able to use the machines, weights and do floor training exercises at the gym.
+From 19 July 2021 in England, you can use the machines, weights and do floor training exercises at the gym and have someone spot you.
 Whether you prefer a dumbbell workout, a session on the machines or equipment-free cardio, we’ve got you covered with some gym workouts from Ben Jones, experienced Educator at Technogym.

 If you want to find your local Better leisure centre, enter your postcode here.

-Each workout has a 5-minute warm-up, 45-minute exercise routine and 5-minute cooldown, leaving enough time to wipe down the area you’ve been using and make your way out of the building within an hour.
+Each workout has a 5-minute warm-up, 45-minute exercise routine and 5-minute cooldown.
+Please wipe down the area you’ve been using and make your way out of the building within an hour.

 For all of the below workouts, be sure to warm-up and cool down.